Chartreuse (color): In nature

 Yellow-green algae, also called Xanthophytes, are a class of algae in the Heterokontophyta division.
 Most live in fresh water, but some are found in marine and soil habitats.
 They vary from single-celled flagellates to simple colonial and filamentous forms.
 Unlike other heterokonts, the plastids of yellow-green algae do not contain fucoxanthin, which is why they have a lighter color.

 In popular culture

+The song, Chartreuse

+Introduced by rhythm and blues bandleader Louis Jordan and His Tympany Five in 1950,(You dyed your hair) Chartreuse was written by J. Leslie McFarland, Billy Moore, according to the record collector database website, Secondhand Songs, and the record collector website Discogs.
+It was the "B" of a Decca 45rpm release with "A" side "Lemonade."
+It was also recorded later the same year by Gordon MacRae with Harmony singing by The Ewing Sisters and orchestra led by Frank De Vol.

+In the tongue-in-cheek lyric, the singer threatens to tell the mother of his "freckle-faced pug-nosed cutie" about the change in hair color.
+"You went to far in that beauty booth, when you died your hair chartreuse," he says.

 Traffic safety

 Chartreuse yellow is used on traffic safety vests to provide increased visibility for employees working near traffic.
 The chartreuse yellow background material, together with a retro-reflective satisfy the ANSI 107-2010 standard since 1999.
 High-visibility clothing ANSI Standards were adopted as an Occupational Safety and Health Act (United States) requirement in 2008.

 Film and television

-The 1960 Universal film Chartroose Caboose featured a "bright green"-colored train car.
+The 1960 Universal film Chartroose Caboose featured a "bright green"–colored train car.

+In the 2001 Blue's Clues episode "Colors Everywhere!", Blue and Joe meet a physical representation of the colour chartreuse, who takes the form of a glob of paint.
+Chartreuse demonstrates that her colour is made by mixing yellow and green.

 Firefighting

 Since about 1973, a sort of fluorescent chartreuse green has been adopted as the color of fire engines in parts of the United States and elsewhere.
 The use of chartreuse fire engines began when New York ophthalmologist Stephen Solomon produced research claiming that sparkling bright lime-green paint would boost the night-time visibility of emergency vehicles compared to those painted the traditional fire engine red.
 The reason for this is the Purkinje effect, i.e., the cones do not function as efficiently in dim light, so red objects appear to be black.
-In Australia and New Zealand this form of chartreuse yellow is also known as "ACT yellow" as this is the color of the fire engines in the Australian Capital Territory.
+In Australia, this form of chartreuse yellow is also known as "ACT yellow" as this is the color of the fire engines in the Australian Capital Territory.

+In 2009, the American firefighting standard NFPA 1901 was updated to specify that the rears of firefighting vehicles and ambulances were to have retroreflective chevron striping, that was an alternating pattern of red and either yellow or yellow-green stripes.